QwenLM/Qwen-Agent/README.md

 # BrowserQwen User Guide

-Supported platforms: MacOS, Linux.
-Windows support is not yet implemented.
+Supported platforms: MacOS, Linux, WSL2 on Windows.
+Native Windows support (non-WSL) may be functional, but has not been tested.

 ## Step 1.
 Deploy Model Service